 6. Nagarhole National Park

 Nagarhole is yet another National Park, and a Tiger Reserve of Karnataka and also home to rare Black Panthers.
-It is one of the favourite destination of wildlife lovers for spotting a Black Panther in India.
+It is one of the favourite destinations of wildlife lovers for spotting a Black Panther in India.
 Nagarhole is also a part of Nilgiri Biosphere and a prime national park of Karnataka.